-White stringy “things” – some people think this is an umbilical cord, it is not.
-It is called a chalaza and is a rope like structure that helps keep the yolk suspended in the egg so it isn’t banging against the shell.
+Some people think this is an umbilical cord, but it is not.
+It is called a chalaza and is a rope-like structure that helps keep the yolk suspended in the egg so it isn’t banging against the shell.
 The chalaza is more prominent in farm fresh eggs.
-As eggs age, the chalaza begin to dissolve so you are less likely to notice these in store bought eggs.
+As eggs age, the chalaza begins to dissolve so you are less likely to notice these in store-bought eggs.
 It is totally safe to eat.

 If you are buying commercial eggs from the grocery store, it is very highly unlikely you would ever find a partially developed or developing chick in your egg.
 Commercial egg farms only keep female hens so there would be no chance of them getting fertilized.

 Even if some rogue rooster were to sneak in, the eggs at US egg farms are supposed to be collected every day, washed, and refrigerated so development would not have a chance to start.

-If you found a partially developed chick in a commercial egg farm egg that is very concerning.
-The hens are not being properly checked on if a mature rooster is hiding among them.
+Suppose you found a partially developed chick in a commercial egg farm egg, that would be very concerning.
+The hens are not being adequately checked on if a mature rooster is hiding among them.
 It also means the eggs are not being collected & processed often enough.